The 2021 Formal Application Process is set to begin January 25, 2021. Please note the dates for our Formal Application period listed below.

 Employment Practices and Rates of Pay for Apprentices

 Apprentices are employed through our union hiring hall and are dispatched to work in accordance with the union-referral system.
-The Journeyperson Class A pay rate as of May 1, 2016 is $33.84 to $35.09 hourly.
+The Journeyperson Class A pay rate as of May 1, 2020 is $38.24 hourly.
 The apprentice pay scale is based on the Class A rate for the area in which an apprentice works and is as follows:

 - 1st-year apprentices receive 50% of Class A rate